 When you are in the Los Angeles Probate Court, you see many types of disputed cases.
 Most common types of disputes and feuds in court involve several categories of persons: Siblings v.
 Siblings; Children of the first marriage v. the Second Wife; and Caregivers v. everyone else.
+A case involving a challenge in probate court will likely be a difficult case.
 Ownership disputes are also common in probate, especially when it comes to real property.

 What makes people have probate disputes?